Dodgers’ historic 11-run first inning rewrites record books and resets the NLCS

 Such is the nature of baseball that you can score a mess of runs with a lucky-dog series of bloops, doinks and dribblers.
 But this was not that.
 This was one rocket after another.
 After Betts’s infield single, the next six batted balls off Wright registered the following exit velocities via Statcast: 105.9 mph (double), 79.6 (groundout), 99.2 (groundout), 109.5 (double), 106.3 (homer) and 106.1 (homer).

+“They came out of the gates there swinging, put the pressure on me right away, and I got in bad counts the rest of the inning,” Wright said.
+“They hit my mistakes.
+I’ve got to do a better job.”

 By the time Braves Manager Brian Snitker could get him out of the game, Wright had become the first starting pitcher in postseason history to give up at least seven runs while failing to complete the first inning.
 The remaining four runs were charged to Dayton.
-The 11 Dodgers runs were the most any team had ever scored in a single postseason inning.
+The 11 Dodgers runs were the most any team had scored in a postseason inning.

-On the plus side for the Braves, it was still a two-possession game.
+On the plus side for the Braves: It was still a two-possession game after the first.
 The Dodgers’ lead would grow as large as 15-0 — in the third inning — before the Braves finally got on the board.
+Both teams wound up sending four relievers — but no position players — to the mound, sparing their top bullpen arms.

+“If you’ve got to lose the game, at least we didn’t burn out the bullpen trying to stay close.
+[That’s] probably the only good thing that came out of this,” Snitker said.
+“We’re still in a good spot with four games left. . . .
+Just turn the page and get ready to go [Thursday].”

 The Braves have gotten to this point — still two wins away, remember, from a World Series berth — through pitching.
 They spun four shutouts in their first five postseason games, taking a high-spin-rate blowtorch to the Cincinnati Reds and Miami Marlins.
-Even after the Dodgers’ late rally in Game 2, their pitching staff carried a 1.61 ERA into Game 3.
+Even after the Dodgers’ late rally in Game 2, Atlanta’s pitching staff carried a 1.61 ERA into Game 3.
 By the close of business Wednesday, it had nearly doubled, to 3.20.

-And the pitching matchups, to put it kindly, are no longer their friend.
+And the pitching matchups, to put it kindly, are no longer the Braves’ friend.
 The Dodgers have momentum now, but more importantly, they have Kershaw in Game 4.
 To go against him, the Braves will turn to — gulp — 22-year-old rookie right-hander Bryse Wilson, who has never appeared in a postseason game and who has just seven career big league starts to his name.
 Their Game 5 starter is TBD.

 The Braves, still up by a game, need to collect at least 54 more outs to get to the World Series.
 But that was suddenly looking like a daunting task by the end of Wednesday, on a night when their starting pitcher couldn’t even get three.